In this module, you will explore the following aspects of using human subjects in research:

 When reporting data from small, bounded populations, researchers need to be careful that demographic information does not lead to the identification of unique individuals.
 One way to minimize this risk is to not report on variables with less than ten responses with demographics.

-Although subjects’ contributions to the research must be kept confidential, researchers should not guarantee absolute confidentiality to subjects.
+Although subjects’ contributions to the research, in general, must be kept confidential, researchers should not guarantee absolute confidentiality to subjects.
 In the consent document, researchers should inform subjects of any exceptions to confidentiality, such as:

 Further, in consent documents researchers should inform subjects that, in rare instances (e.g., during an investigation of a complaint), information from the study may be shared with: